Jun 14, 2019

 JAD: Wow.

-LYDIA DENWORTH: It made national news.
+LYDIA DENWORTH: It was a huge deal.
+It made national news.
 He had done it.
-He had shown that a long term, low level lead exposure was actually connected to a kid's day to day experience in the classroom, right?
+He had shown that a long-term, low-level lead exposure was actually connected to a kid's day to day experience in the classroom, right?
 And in life.

-LYDIA DENWORTH: Not too surprisingly, the lead industries were not happy
+LYDIA DENWORTH: Not too surprisingly, the lead industries were not happy.

-PAT: And they tried to discredit Herb Needleman
+PAT: And they tried to discredit Herb Needleman.

 PAT: They accused him of scientific misconduct.